 “We have stopped this customer drift away from KPC by working with our Parent Ministry and other Government agencies and have also started clawing back export markets through the removal of bottlenecks.

 “We now have a series of focus areas for 2016-17 that will translate into massive opportunities for advancement, training and career enrichment for staff as we transform into Africa’s premier oil & gas Company.”

-Complementing the Company’s revenue and employment successes over the past year has been a geographical expansion in line with its Vision 2025 goals, and an improvement in KPC’s industry ranking as a result of its efficiency, reliability, safety and cost effectiveness.
+Complementing the revenue and employment successes of Kenya Pipeline Company over the past year has been a geographical expansion in line with its Vision 2025 goals, and an improvement in KPC’s industry ranking as a result of its efficiency, reliability, safety and cost effectiveness.
 Ultimately though, the best gauge of the organisation’s prominence has been the projects themselves.

 “First and foremost is the new Mombasa-Nairobi pipeline which is a national Vision 2030 flagship project to replace the current 38-year old pipeline,” Sang says.
 “Due to cost about Kshs 48 billion, the line is a 450 kilometre 20-inch diameter pipeline complete with four new pump stations in Changamwe, Maungu, Mtito Andei and Sultan Hamud, and two booster pumps in Kipevu.

 “It will have an installed flow rate for Phase 1 of one million litres per hour by 2017, Phase 2 is 1.9 million litres per hour by 2023, and Phase 3 will be 2.6 million litres per hour by 2044.”

 Currently 50 percent complete, the landmark project will not only bring unprecedented volume and capacity to the country but also new, innovative and more sustainable construction techniques to ensure long-term reliability, safety and environmental benefits, at less operating cost.